 Department: Pathobiology and Population Sciences

 Guillaume is a veterinarian and epidemiologist.
-He is currently involved in projects focusing on avian influenza, peste des petits ruminants, joint economic and epidemiological modelling, and the role of live animal trade networks in the spread of animal and zoonotic diseases.
+He is experienced in conducting research at the interface between epidemiology and other disciplines, including virology, anthropology, economics and archaeology.
+He is currently involved in projects focusing on avian influenza, foodborne pathogens, AMR, peste des petits ruminants, and the role of live animal trade networks in the spread of animal and zoonotic diseases.

 Guillaume graduated with a degree in Veterinary Medicine from the Veterinary School of Alfort, France, in 2005.
 He obtained an MSc in Ecology from the University Pierre and Marie Curie Paris VI in 2006, and completed a Doctorate of Veterinary Medicine in 2007.
 He joined the RVC as a PhD student in October 2007.

 Funded by the Bloomsbury consortium, his PhD was undertaken in collaboration with the London School of Hygiene and Tropical Medicine and the Imperial College.
 Guillaume was awarded his PhD in 2011 and subsequently commenced a research fellowship.